keepthrifty/keepthrifty.github.io/_challenges/2016-05-food/index.md

 category: challenge
 ---

-> The May challenge is in progress!
-Here's the set of posts so far:
+> The May challenge is over!
+Here's the full set of update/results posts:
 >
 >   - Challenge post
 >   - [Mid-month update][mid-month-update]
+>   - [Final results][final-results]

 Thrifters,